Carolusian/learn-prog-lang/python/notes.md

   - Caching can be done efficiently with `__get__` only
   - Non-special methods can be shadowed by instance attributes
 - Docstring of a descriptor can be used for documentation: `help(LineItem.weight)`, `help(LineItem)`
+- Worse is better: Richard Gabriel: the requirement to explicitly declare self as the first argument of methods

 ## Ch21: Class metaprogramming